Wasitat al-suluk fi siyasat al-muluk: Originality

 The question of the originality of the content of Wasitat al-Suluk fi Siyasat al-Muluk has sparked debates regarding its intellectual independence and its connection with Ibn Zafar al-Siqilli's Sulwan al-Muta' fi 'Udwan al-Atba.
-This debate largely relies on the writings of Ahmed al-Maqqari al-Tilimsani in Nafh al-Tib min ghousn al-Andalus al-Ratib, where he states that the sultan: "… authored a remarkable work on politics, in which he summarized Sulwan al-Muta' by Ibn Zafar, adding teachings and recounting several of his poems as well as events with his contemporaries, such as the sultans of the Marinid dynasty and others.
+This debate largely relies on the writings of Ahmed al-Maqqari in Nafh al-Tib min ghousn al-Andalus al-Ratib, where he states that the sultan: "… authored a remarkable work on politics, in which he summarized Sulwan al-Muta' by Ibn Zafar, adding teachings and recounting several of his poems as well as events with his contemporaries, such as the sultans of the Marinid dynasty and others.
 He composed it for his heir and titled it Wasitat al-suluk fi siyasat al-muluk."
 This statement has led some scholars to consider the work as a mere reformulation of prior ideas, with no real political innovation from the author.
 Among these scholars is Azeddine al-Alam, who believes that Abu Hammu II did not develop a new political theory but simply transmitted pre-existing thought, criticizing researchers who exaggerate by presenting his book as a completely original work.
 On the contrary, researcher Wadad Kadi argues that Abu Hammu II was not a mere compiler but a political thinker and scholar who presented a clear and original political vision in his book.
 After studying the sources he used, she concluded that: